Author Archives: Lewitwer

 It’s easy to set a goal or make a resolution, right?
 We go in with the bright shiny intensity of a thousand suns, and YES!
 I’m going to do it this time!
 This is so great!
 Until it starts to suck.
 And then you miss a day.
 Then two.
 Then it’s February and you’re no longer pursuing that resolution because BEN & JERRY’S. Shut UP, feelings!

 • Set real goals, not fantasy ones.
-I have a vision of myself in my head as some yogic goddess, all glistening muscles and flat tummy and beatific zen glow.
-Then, I look in the mirror while I’m heaving and sweating through my BUTI yoga torture session and want to cry when I see how far I am from that picture in my head.
+I sometimes have a vision of myself in my head as some yogic goddess, all glistening muscles and beatific zen glow.
+Then, I look in the mirror while I’m heaving and sweating through my yoga torture session and want to cry when I see how far I am from that picture in my head.
 So, I’ve started focusing on the REAL goal – to feel strong, sexy, and flexible again.
 Yeeeeeeeees.
 See the difference?
 One lights my fire, the other douses it with tears.
 Bring on the fuego, por favor.

 • Focus on process too, not just the end result.
 It’s great to have a mental picture of what you want to use as a yardstick (unless you’re beating yourself with it), but that end point isn’t as fixed as you might imagine.
 Think of training as a spectrum or continuum – you’ll ALWAYS be somewhere between the two poles.
 While it’s great to know where you’re going, you also have to be where you are.
 Deep like an ocean, people.

 • Comparison is a 4 Letter Word.
 OK, it’s a 10 letter word, but you know what I mean.
-I compete with the performance athlete I was 10 years ago; you might compete with a past self, or your best friend, or that girl with the pointy toes that would make Baryshnikov’s heart go pitty-pat.
+I compete with the performance athlete I was 20 years ago; you might compete with a past self, or your best friend, or that girl with the pointy toes that would make Baryshnikov’s heart go pitty-pat.
 Bring it back to you, bring it back to now.
 You have the opportunity to manifest something that is utterly unique to you – and only you – right now.
 If comparing and competing gets you revved up in a positive way, use it!
 Otherwise, ain’t nobody got time for that.

 • Manage Your Expectations.
 You are not going to have a straight legged inversion by Friday.
 Unless you are, in which case I’m not talking to you.
 Make sure you’re not setting yourself up for major frustration by setting goals that no normal human could reach.
 This is super tied up with….

 • Don’t set a training timeline.
-If you were in charge of how fast you learn, how quickly you put on muscles, how fast you can make those muscles stretch, well, wouldn’t YOU be perfect!
+If you were in charge of how fast you learn, how quickly you put on muscle, how fast you can make those muscles stretch, well, wouldn’t YOU be perfect!
 But, you’re not.
 It’s going to take the time it’s going to take, and you’ll be a hot mess if you set a timeline for something you only have so much control over.
 Instead of focusing on result here, bring it back to process: “I’m going to silks class twice a week, and stretching for 15 minutes 5 nights a week.”
 This is something you can actually control!

 • Trust the Process.
 The speed of progress may not be something you can directly control, but you CAN trust the process.
 If you show up, if you put in the work, progress will happen.
 This is how training works.
 If you are having trouble seeing or believing that you’re moving forward, keep a training journal – it’s very enlightening.